hy-ng/samng.github.io/_pages/about.md

 **<u>Oportunities</u>**

 I am actively seeking research opportunities, including internships and PhD programs.
 You can check [my CV here](./publicFiles/Sam Ng_CV.pdf){:target="_blank"}.
-If you find my profile compelling, please feel free to reach out via email.
+If you are interested in my profile, please feel free to reach out via email.
 I am eager to explore potential collaborations and contribute to innovative projects.